byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ## *Water Alchemy - Recycling organic materials through living organisms naturally purifies water.*

-### *Conservation as a consequence of production!*
+### *Water Therapy; the practice of spending time *Cultivating Living Healing Water* for the purpose of enhancing whole health, earth care, wellness, and happiness.
+A practice of *Symbiotic Connection* with the natural world and with each other, healing water to soul.*

-#### Water Therapy; the practice of spending time Cultivate Living Healing Water Essences for the purpose of enhancing whole health, earth care, wellness, and happiness.
-A practice of Symbiotic Connection with the natural world and with each other, healing water to soul.
+#### *Conservation as a consequence of production.*

-***Experience Symbiotic Living; Healing and Caring for Earth Mothers- Water, Soil and Air.***
+***Symbiotic Living; Healing and Caring for Earth Mothers- Water, Soil and Air.***
 *Explore an alternative way to connect; Symbiotically heal and support the whole body in a way that heals and supports the environment.
 A pro-biotic rich super food for the micro-biome of the body, Soil to Soul.* Remarkably enough the physical body, the Water and all that come in contact with that, the Soil, can find natural healing benefits from pro-biotic eco-enzymes with this one easy process.

 #### Self-care that goes far beyond the self.